 How To Be An Effective Change Agent (Without Exhausting Yourself)

-Today, let's take a look at getting into empowered, sustained action without exhausting yourself.
+Let’s take a look at getting into empowered, sustained action that fuels you rather than depletes you.

 "Money will come and go.
 I am less attached to my current money state and more confident that I can create what I want when I want."